If interviewing is a muscle and interviewer training is your gym, then your post-interview roundup is a competition for you to show off your skills.

 You never want to hire someone just because everyone’s feeling the strain left by the open position.
 With poor hiring decisions costing companies up to $240,000, the harm of hiring someone who’s a bad fit is astronomical and way more costly than the interview process as a whole.

 Taking a step back and discussing with each other if you want to continue with the candidate because they’re a good fit or just because there’s a critical need will save your company upwards of millions of dollars in the long run.

-Request a demo to learn how GoodTime creates empowered interviewers.
+Discover how GoodTime Hire’s interview scheduling software creates empowered interviewers.